larrykubin/facehook/README.md

 $config['enable_hooks'] = true;
 ?>
 ```
 Also, make sure you are loading the URL helper and session library.
-You are probably doing this in your config/autoload.php, but just in case:
+You are probably doing this in your config/autoload.php.
+There is also a facebook_helper included that you can use if desired.
+It is just a simple function to check if the user is logged in with facebook and gets their user ID.
+It can be useful in your view scripts.

 ```
 <?php
-$autoload['helper'] = array('url');
+$autoload['helper'] = array('url', 'facebook');
 $autoload['libraries'] = array('session');
 ?>
 ```